waku-org/pm/PROCESS.md

 - MUST have an *estimated date of completion*
 - MUST have an effort estimate, stating how many CCs are needed to work on this for a given half-year (e.g. one research, half an engineer)

-A _Feature_:
-- MUST have corresponding label defined in https://github.com/waku-org/pm repo with format `F: <feature name>`

-A _FURPS_ (or FURPS statement):
-- MUST HAVE a GitHub issue in https://github.com/waku-org/pm repo
-  - which MUST be included in its parent _Milestone_.
-  - which MUST have a feature label
-- MUST have an easy way to find the related Pull Requests

 A _Deliverable_:
 - MUST be defined as an issue in the https://github.com/waku-org/pm repo.
 - MUST be included in its parent _Milestone_.
-- MUST have an _Output_ section in the description detailing the result of work of the Deliverable.
+- MUST have an _Output_ section in the description detailing the result of work of the Deliverable, this may be a list of FURPS.
+- MUST have only one owner, assigned to the GitHub issue.

-Finally, for _Tasks_ that do not belong to a _FURPS_  or _Deliverable_:
+Finally, for _Tasks_ that do not belong to a _Deliverable_:
 - MUST either qualify as (with related GitHub labels)
   - `bug` - bugs reported by users or discovered internally, SHOULD be linked back to a corresponding _FURPS_ and _Milestone_
   - `test` - maintaining and fixing broken tests, SHOULD ideally be linked back to a corresponding _FURPS_ and _Milestone_